Comparing the addition of radiation either before or after surgery for patients with brain metastases

 If you choose to take part in this study, there is a risk that:

-• You may lose time at work or home and spend more time in the hospital or doctor’s office than usual.
+- You may lose time at work or home and spend more time in the hospital or doctor’s office than usual.

-• You may be asked sensitive or private questions which you normally do not discuss.
+- You may be asked sensitive or private questions which you normally do not discuss.

-There is evidence that giving SRS prior to surgery is effective in increasing the time without your cancer returning, getting worse following surgery, or decreasing scarring in your brain from radiation.
-It is not possible to know now if the study approach will extend your time without disease compared to the usual approach.
-This study will help the study doctors learn things that will help people in the future.
+For HER2-positive salivary gland cancer, there is evidence that ado-trastuzumab emtansine (T-DM1) is effective in stabilizing your type of cancer.
+It is not possible to know now if the study approach will extend your time without your disease worsening compared to the usual approach.

 No. Taking part in this study is voluntary.
 You are free to choose to participate or not to participate.
 If you choose to participate in this study, you are able to leave the study at any time.
 If you decide not to take part in this study, your doctor will discuss other treatment options with you.